sreyas1818/fastapi_login/README.md

 ## 🔐 Security & Best Practices

-- Virtual environments and database files are excluded using `.gitignore`
+- Sensitive files are excluded using `.gitignore`
-- No credentials or personal data are committed to the repository
+- No credentials or personal data are committed to GitHub
-- Clean and maintainable code structure
+- Code is organized for readability and maintainability

 ---